neondatabase/website/content/docs/manage/branches.md

     - **Head**: Creates a branch with data up to the current point in time (the default).
     - **Time**: Creates a branch with data up to the specified date and time.
     - **LSN**: Creates a branch with data up to the specified [Log Sequence Number (LSN)](/docs/reference/glossary#lsn).
 7. Select whether or not to create a compute endpoint, which is required to connect to the branch.
 If you are unsure, you can add a compute endpoint later.
-Pro plan users can users click **Change** or **Settings** to override or modify the default compute settings, including the compute size, autoscaling, and auto-suspend settings.
+Neon Pro Plan users can users click **Change** or **Settings** to override or modify the default compute settings, including the compute size, autoscaling, and auto-suspend settings.
 8. Click **Create Branch** to create your branch.

 You are directed to the **Branches** page where you are shown the details for your new branch.